atrauzzi/protoculture/readme.md

 ## About
 Protoculture is a _slightly opinionated_ application framework for creating ECMAScript applications.
 It sits between your chosen libraries and process managers, acting as a layer to organize your abstractions.
+Everything protoculture does aims to help structure your TypeScript/ES codebase, make it easier for multiple people to work on and reduce cognitive overhead.

 The best way to understand how Protoculture works is to think about its main pillars: